thomasahle/ziplm/README.md

 That is, it measures `len(gzip(prompt + "a"))`, `len(gzip(prompt + "b"))`, and so on.
 In the case above, the length of `gzip(prompt)` is 565 bytes.
 The length of `gzip(prompt + "a")` is 566 bytes, but the length of `gzip(prompt + "b")` is just 565 like the prompt.
-Apparently the compressor was able to incooperate the "b" into some token in the suffix of the prompt.
+Apparently, the compressor was able to incorporate the "b" into some token in the suffix of the prompt.
 If we look at the length of `gzip(prompt + ch)` for all characters, `ch`, minus the length of `gzip(prompt)`, we get

 ```